mekatrig/Meka-bits/README.md

 # Meka-bits
-Original SG pro plug in for WP.
+SGwindow is a WordPress theme released under the GNU General Public License v2 or later.
+The Theme can be downloaded from http://wpblogs.ru/themes/ This is the original unmodified free pro plugin under the same license.
 Use at your own risk